SpandexWizard/Archimedes/Design Goals.md

 I've seen some pretty nifty things done with the trackball involving mouse layers, and those are useful, I think.
 To summerize, you want any motion of the ball to trigger the Mouse Layer, allowing you to click without moving your hand and without wasting valuable key space to dedicated keys.
 You also want this mouse layer to knock it off when it's time to go back to using the keyboard.
 At it's easiest, a 'home layer' button would allow one to rapidly return to typing, but some kind of smart un-mouse-layer programming might be better?
 I can imagine it getting pretty complex though

+The Connector is honestly a big deal.
+Hotswapping is a bad idea in general, but accidents happen, and this keyboard is not cheap.
+The last thing I want is to fry my board because the cable got yanked out.
+Plus other options look bulkier and more 'professional'.

 A layer with a numberpad is a MUST.
 The number of times I've been unable to fully utilize a software because it needs a proper numberpad is crazy.
 And some, like blender, REALLY rely on those keys.

 Arrowkeys are more of a gripe about my current setup than anything else.
 I've been using an ergodox for about two years now, and I dont often need arrow keys, but when I do, it's hell. combineing the numberpad layer with the arrows layer may be efficient. wsad for arrows, numbers on the right hand.